 What is superscoring?

 Another common question when it comes to ACT score is about superscoring.
 ACT provides an automatically calculated ACT superscore to all students who have taken the ACT more than once since September 2016.
-It can be beneficial because it takes the average of the four best subject scores from each ACT test attempt and combines them to create your superscore.
+It can be beneficial because it takes the four best subject scores from all your ACT tests— your best English, Math, Reading and Science scores from ALL your ACTs—and combines those scores to create your superscore.

 Colleges each have their own policies about accepting superscores.
-If you plan to submit your scores to a specific college or university, first research to see if they accept superscores.
-An ACT score report costs $15 to send and you can choose to send an individual test score or your superscore.
+If you plan to submit your scores to a specific college or university, research whether it accepts superscores.
+An ACT score report costs $15 to send, and you can choose to send an individual test score or your superscore.
 If you do send a superscore report, the college will also receive your highest full composite score along with your superscore.
 Superscores will be available on your ACT account after you take your second test.

 How do you increase your ACT score?

-Understanding a bit more about your ACT scores can help you see how you might improve your score!
-With the right preparation and strategies, it can be possible for you to increase your score and graduate college with minimal debt!
+Understanding more about your ACT scores can help show how you might improve your score.
+With the right preparation and strategies, you can increase your score and graduate college on-time and affordably—with minimal debt.
+Want to learn more?
+Take a look at our ACT prep courses, either online or in-person!